Skip to main content

 1. Compensation Discussion and Analysis (CD&A)

 The CD&A is the narrative section where the company explains its compensation philosophy, how pay decisions were made, and why.
-This is where you learn the “why” behind the numbers — performance targets, peer group selection, and the compensation committee's reasoning.
+Required by Item 402(b) of Regulation S-K, this is where you learn the “why” behind the numbers — performance metrics and targets, peer-group selection, the role of the compensation consultant, and any special one-time awards (sign-on bonuses, retention grants, make-whole awards for new hires).

 2. Summary Compensation Table (SCT)